 SGB belongs to the debt fund category.
 It not only brought down the demand for real gold, but could also track import-export of the same.
 There is transparency about this product as it comes under the purview of RBI.
 The SGB is very useful for people who are looking at gold as an investment.
 There is no fear of theft, no holding charges and fully backed by the government of India.
 You don’t even have to hire a bank locker.
 Value of the SGB is denominated in multiples of gold grams and thus emerges as a substitute for investing in physical gold as the quantity remains the same.
 You can buy these SGBs through your broker, you can buy it online through net banking or you can also buy it from designated offices.
 Therefore, people who have a penchant for gold investments can consider sovereign gold bonds.
 The expense of buying or selling the SGB is nominal in comparison to physical gold.

-Who all can Invest in the Sovereign Gold Bond Scheme?
+Who can invest in Sovereign Gold Bond ?

 The Sovereign Gold Bonds may be held by a Trust, HUFs, Charitable Institution, University or by a person resident in India, being an individual, in his capacity as such individual, or on behalf of a minor child, or jointly with any other individual.
 An individual investor whose residential status subsequently changes from resident to non-resident may continue to hold SGB till the original term of redemption/maturity.